 Images of the place soon went viral, thanks to Sara's natural eye for interiors.
-"There weren't many properties like this—surrounded by nature but also focused on elevated design," she says.
+"There weren't many properties like this — surrounded by nature but also focused on elevated design," she said.
 She grew up in Connecticut and studied environmental design at the Maryland Institute College of Art.
-Buoyed by this success, the Combses began searching for another renovation project nearby, eventually adding a mid-century casita to the original property.
+Buoyed by this success, the Combs family began searching for another renovation project nearby, eventually adding a midcentury casita to the original property.

-"There's something really feminine and personal about these spaces," notes Combs, who selected every element of the décor.
+"There's something really feminine and personal about these spaces," noted Combs, who selected every element of the décor.
 "It's about creating an entire mood."

-"I'm passionate about offering an experience for other people to reflect, reset, and recharge," she says. thejoshuatreehouse.com; doubles from $285.
+"I'm passionate about offering an experience for other people to reflect, reset, and recharge," she concluded.

 The Roundtree — Amagansett, New York

-"I want guests to feel like they're staying at their second home," says owner Sylvia Wong, who opened the Roundtree as a 180-degree career move after working at Manhattan tech and investment firms.
-Her story is one of passion for place: the first-time hotelier fell in love with the history and bucolic charm of the Hamptons—and with Amagansett, specifically.
+"I want guests to feel like they're staying at their second home," said owner Sylvia Wong, who opened the Roundtree as a 180-degree career move after working at Manhattan tech and investment firms.
+Her story is one of passion for place: the first-time hotelier fell in love with the history and bucolic charm of the Hamptons — and with Amagansett, specifically.

 Like many busy New Yorkers looking to get out of the sweltering city, Wong escaped to the Hamptons every summer weekend for years.
-"One of those weekends I hopped on the Jitney shuttle to view a property I had seen online, and I immediately felt inspired," she says.
-One of the hotel's cottages is more than 250 years old, a barn is a century old, and the whole place previously belonged to one of the town's oldest families.
+"One of those weekends I hopped on the Jitney shuttle to view a property I had seen online, and I immediately felt inspired," she said.
+One of the hotel's cottages is more than 250 years old, there's a century-old barn, and the whole place previously belonged to one of the town's oldest families.

 The Carpenter Hotel — Austin, Texas